Eukon05/classroom/README.md

 A simple assignment management API, inspired by Google Classroom

 <h2>Disclaimer</h2>
-This project is meant to represent my current skills at creating RESTful APIs using Spring Boot. <br>
+<s>This project is meant to represent my current skills at creating RESTful APIs using Spring Boot. <br>
 It is still in development, so there is probably a lot of bugs and some features may not work as intended.<br>
-I'll try to bring this application to the best possible state before eventually moving on to another project.
+I'll try to bring this application to the best possible state before eventually moving on to another project.</s><br><br>
+UPDATE:<br>
+I've decided to cancel this project, because I'm now working on a group project very similar to this one.<br>
+It will follow more good practices and generally will be more polished and bug free, while also offering a lot more features.<br>
+Working on "Classroom" was a fantastic experience, and I've learned a lot during it's run.
+This repository will be kept as an archive, to serve as a comparison to what I'll make next.

 <h2>Features</h2>
-This application allows its users to create and join "courses" - groups, in which the admin can share content for the other users to see.
+This application allows its users to create and join "courses" - groups, in which the admin can share content for the other users to see and react to.

 Every user can create their own course, and invite to join as many users as they like, by sending them a 6 character invite code, which is unique to every course.

 By default, the only admin of a course is its creator, but they can make any other attending user an admin as well.